camilamiz/shopping_cart/README.md

 * When it is Black Friday, it is added an extra product as a gift
 * Gifts are not available for sale

+This application does not use a database.
+This file `products.json` is used as the result of an api that is consulted for products information.

 ## Technologies 💻
 This app was developed using:
 * Ruby version 3.0.2